pavelmc/Si5351mcu/README.md

 No payment of whatsoever is required to use this code: this is [Free/Libre Software](https://en.wikipedia.org/wiki/Software_Libre), nevertheless donations are very welcomed.

-I live in Cuba island and the Internet/Cell is very expensive here (USD $1.00/hour), you can donate anonymously internet time or cell phone air time to me via [Ding Topups](https://www.ding.com/) to keep me connected and developing for the homebrewers community.
+I live in Cuba island and the Internet is very expensive here (USD $10.00 per 1GB of data), you can donate anonymously internet time or cell mobile data to me via [Ding Topups](https://www.ding.com/) to keep me connected and developing for the homebrew/DIY community.

-If you like to do so, please go to Ding, select Cuba, select Cubacell (for phone top up) or Nauta (for Internet time)

-* For phone topup use this number (My cell, feel free to call me if you like): +53 538-478-19
+If you like to do so, please go to Ding, select Cuba, select Cubacel and use my number `(+53) 538-478-19` (feel free to call me if you like)
-* For internet time use this user (Nauta service): co7wt@nauta.com.cu (that's not an email but an user account name)

 Thanks!